Why Nigeria is stuck in a cycle of sharp devaluations - Businessday NG

 Prior to the recent negative oil shocks of 2014-2016 and 2020, policymakers favoured heavy intervention in the FX markets to maintain a strong currency, thereby depleting reserves.
 Maintaining a fixed exchange rate regime without robust reserves prior to a crisis is a disaster waiting to happen.
 The tragedy is that this has happened too many times in Nigeria.
 Policymakers ignore what is more acceptable such as a managed, predictable and timely devaluation of the currency in line with inflation differentials or other models adopted.

 This system ensures that reserves are better managed and only timely and small adjustments are required during a crisis.
 Businesses and Nigerians would be better off in this arrangement, so also economic outcomes such as inflation, investment and growth.
-This is why imported foreign capital into Nigeria declined by 60.0 percent to $9.7bn in 2020 from $24.0bn in 2019.
-Between 2014 and 2016, the decline in imported foreign capital was -75.5 percent from $20.8bn to $5.1bn.
+This is why imported foreign capital into Nigeria declined by 60.0% to $9.7bn in 2020 from $24.0bn in 2019.
+Between 2014 and 2016, the decline in imported foreign capital was -75.5% from $20.8bn to $5.1bn.

 In finding solutions to this cycle of sharp devaluations, an important factor that cannot be neglected is the approach to managing the exchange rate and broader macroeconomic policies.
 This is because in a crisis such as COVID-19, which affected not just oil but global trade in almost all goods and services, macroeconomic policies would still have been a major letdown.